masture/mvvmc-demo/README.md

 ## Versions and Branches
 + The version presented at The Mobile Developer Summit in September 2016 is the current master branch and is in Swift 3.
 + The version presented at UIKonf in Berlin in May 2016 is in the Swift-2.2 branch.
++ This version is updated to Swift 4.2 using Xcode 10.1

 ## The Talk